Knowledge about the soul (Bg 2.12 and 2.13)

 This verse is deeply significant, revealing the nature of the soul, the nature of the Lord, the relationship between the two, and the importance of transcendental knowledge.

-The next word, cetanaś is in the nominative singular.
+The next word, cetanaś, is in the nominative singular.
 It indicates that this supreme eternal is conscious (cit).
 He is conscious and full of knowledge.
-The word cetanānām (in the genitive plural) indicates that all the other eternals, the jīvas, share this same conscious nature of the supreme eternal.
+The word cetanānām (in the genitive plural) indicates that all the other eternals, the jīvas, share this same conscious nature with the supreme eternal.

-As long as we are absorbed in the body and the material activities connected with it, we remain in anxiety, hankering for material things we are attracted to and desperately trying to hold onto whatever we have, trying to find some kind of stable situation amongst the temporality of this world.
+As long as we are absorbed in the body and the material activities connected with it, we remain in anxiety, hankering for material things we are attracted to and desperately trying to hold onto whatever we have, trying to find some kind of stable situation amid the transience of this world.
 However, when we become sober and wise, we can perceive the Lord inside our hearts and become again connected with our original, spiritual nature; we attain eternal peace (anupaśyanti dhīrās, teṣām śāntiḥ).
-This eternal peace is, however, not available for others who fail to do so (na itareṣām).
+This eternal peace is, however, not available to others who fail to do so (na itareṣām).

-The Bhagavad-gītā offers the conclusions of all Upaniṣads in a very clear form.
+The Bhagavad-gītā offers the conclusions of all the Upaniṣads in a very clear form.
 In verse 2.12, the Lord explains this eternal nature of the soul as different from the body in very direct words.
-Krsna starts by explaining to Arjuna that the soul is eternal: There is no beginning for the soul, and consequently, there is no end.
+Kṛṣṇa starts by explaining to Arjuna that the soul is eternal: there is no beginning for the soul, and consequently, there is no end.
 The soul is simply eternal, ever-existing, just like the Lord.
 This idea is conveyed in a very beautiful form.
-He starts by declaring: na tv evāham jātu nāsam.
+He starts by declaring, na tv evāham jātu nāsam.

 There is no creation for any of them, and consequently, there will be no end.
 The words “na ca eva” in the third line again strongly negate an idea.
 It means, literally, “not, never, certainly not”.
 What is this second idea that is also so strongly negated?
 Na bhaviṣyāmaḥ, sarve vayam ataḥ param: There will never be a time when we will cease to exist.

 The body is temporary: it has a beginning and an end.
 Between these two stages, there are many other stages, like boyhood, adulthood, old age, etc., and all these stages are transitory and temporary.
 The eternal inside the body, however, the soul, does not change, remaining always the same.
 Because the soul has no beginning and undergoes no change, there is also no death for the soul.
-We are thus an eternal being temporarily living in a temporary body.
+We are thus eternal beings temporarily living in temporary bodies.

-What happens with this eternal soul when the temporary body comes to an end?
-This is answered in verse 2.13: Just as the embodied soul continuously passes, in this body, from boyhood to youth to old age, the soul similarly passes into another body at death.
+What happens to this eternal soul when the temporary body comes to an end?
+This is answered in text 2.13: Just as the embodied soul continuously passes, in this body, from boyhood to youth to old age, the soul similarly passes into another body at death.
 A sober person, someone situated in knowledge, is not bewildered by such a change, seeing himself as the eternal soul, and not the changing body.
-Just as one changes his clothes as they become old or soiled, such a self-realized soul goes from one body to the other without becoming bewildered by the change.
+Just as one changes his clothes as they become old or soiled, such a self-realized soul goes from one body to another without becoming bewildered by the change.

 Māyāvādīs interpret these two verses in a peculiar way to fit their doctrine of illusion, arguing that the separate identities of the Lord and the soul are related to the body only.
 Their opinion is that we become separate individuals while living in different bodies in the material world, but when freed from material contamination, we become one, just as air can be separated in different jars and then again united when the jars are opened.

-They forget to consider, however, that in the verse immediately before that, Krsna already condemned bodily identification by saying: "While speaking learned words, you are mourning for what is not worthy of grief.
-Those who are wise lament neither for the living nor for the dead."
+They forget to consider, however, that in the verse immediately before these, Kṛṣṇa already condemned bodily identification by saying, “While speaking learned words, you are mourning for what is not worthy of grief.
+Those who are wise lament neither for the living nor for the dead.”

 “Never was there a time when I did not exist, nor you, nor all these kings; nor in the future shall any of us cease to be.”